June 24, 2015

 Prosecuting or adjudicating animal cruelty cases can present unique challenges and implications.

-For example, understanding how animal cruelty can relate to other issues like domestic violence of juvenile crime may help protect human as well as animal victims.
+For example, understanding how animal cruelty can relate to other issues like domestic violence or juvenile crime may help protect human as well as animal victims.

-A former prosecutor in the Monmouth County, N.J., District Attorney's office, Sherry Ramsey, Esq. has successfully prosecuted and advised hundreds of animal cruelty and neglect cases involving pets, wildlife, and farm animals.
+A former prosecutor in the Monmouth County, New Jersey, District Attorney's office, Sherry Ramsey, Esq., has successfully prosecuted and advised hundreds of animal cruelty and neglect cases involving pets, wildlife and farm animals.

-As The HSUS's director of animal cruelty prosecutions, Sherry conducts training seminars on prosecuting and adjudicating animal cruelty cases.
-Geared toward law enforcement personnel, prosecuting attorneys, and judges, the presentations draw from Sherry's experience to help participants learn the skills essential to prosecuting and adjudicating animal abuse cases.
+As director of animal cruelty prosecutions for The HSUS, Sherry conducts training seminars on prosecuting and adjudicating animal cruelty cases.
+Geared toward law enforcement personnel, prosecuting attorneys and judges, the presentations draw from Sherry's experience to help participants learn the skills essential to prosecuting and adjudicating animal abuse cases.

 Past Animal Cruelty Prosecution Seminars

 Sept.
 26, 2015: Los Angeles, California – Animal Law Guild Conference 2015